fastn-stack/fastn-heroku/README.md

 [Local repo](https://github.com/Heulitig/fpm-heroku-testing)

+This repository contains code related to `fpm` deployment on heroku.

 The work related with FPM deployment on Heroku will be moved here once it becomes functional after testing it on the local repository.